+I wanted Mini Motor Racing X to be Blazerush!
 Back in the early days of the Oculus Rift, there was a lack of fully fleshed out, well-polished games.
 We had lots of tech demos, but very few hits.
 During that time, a little game by the name of Blazerush debuted on the Rift.
 It was a top-down RC Racing game with weapons, and arguably the best top-down VR racer.
 With its frantic pace and 8-player games, it was a riot with a full group.
 It eventually made its way to the Oculus Go.
 Since then, the developers appear to have moved on, and the Go version may have been the final port of that title.
-Enter Mini Motor Racing X. It’s not the quintessential successor of Blazerush I had hoped for, but it does an excellent job.
-It may not provide the 8-player carnage that Blazerush could, but the single-player aspect of the game truly shines.
+Enter Mini Motor Racing X. Although it’s not the quintessential successor of Blazerush I had hoped for, it does an excellent job.
+Yes, it may not provide the 8-player carnage that Blazerush could, but the single-player aspect of the game truly shines.

 GET YOUR GAS IN GEAR

 Mini Motor Racing X has enough race modes and difficulties to satisfy most racers, including a career mode that never gets boring.
 There are 52 tracks to select from, which seems daunting, but breaks down to 26 environments with a day and night cycle for each.
 These environments each have their own distinct graphical themes and flourishes.
 During races, you may notice air balloons, blimps, seagulls, snow, or even the waves of the ocean crashing on the shore.
 The audio and music don’t take a back seat here, either.
 Musical tracks are well suited for the environments.
 A beach setting may have lively upbeat music, while a ghost town setting will have an eerie Halloween vibe.